Personal profile

 PGCE (Open)

+Most of my work in literary linguistics draws on Text World Theory and/or Cogntive Grammar to analyse the style and interpretation of texts.
 My monograph, the first book-length study of a canonical English poet using Text World Theory, Text World Theory and Keats' Poetry: The Cognitive Poetics of Desire, Dreams and Nightmares, was published by Bloomsbury Academic in 2013.
-A textbook, written with my colleague Dr Chloe Harrison, Cognitive Grammar in Stylistics was published in September 2018, with a second edition due in 2023 .
+A second edition of a textbook, written with my colleague Dr Chloe Harrison, Cognitive Grammar in Stylistics was published in September 2024.
 My 2022 monograph, The Language of Siegfried Sassoon (Palgrave Macmillan), draws on Cognitive Grammar to explore Sassoon's poetry, prose and non-fiction and is my latest output in what is a long-standing interest in Sassoon's work.

 More recently I have begun exploring the language of 'covid poetry' (defined as poetry directly influenced by and/or representing the experience of living through the pandemic).
-This reserach combines text analysis with reader response data generated from questionnaires and reading group discussion.
+A current project 'Writing and Reading the Pandemic' (funded by a British Academy/Leverhulme Small Research Grant, and a Leverhulme Research Fellowship) integrates text analysis using cognitive and corpus stylistic methods with reader response data generated from questionnaires and reading group discussion.
 Pandemic reading also features in The Lockdown LIbrary Project, a study of reading habits during the first UK lockdown in March 2020 that I ran with colleagues at Aston.
-We are currently writing our findings up into a book Reading Habits in the Covid Pandemic: An Applied Linguistic Perspective (Palgrave Macmillan).
+Our book Reading Habits in the COVID-19 Pandemic: An Applied Linguistic Perspective was published in 2024 by Palgrave Macmillan.

 My interests in English education focus on applications of cognitive linguistics in pedagogical contexts, grammar teaching, and the ways in which literature is discussed and studied in educational settings.
 For more on this see the studyingfiction website which I run with Dr Jessica Mason (Sheffield Hallam University).
 Our book, Studying Fiction, was published by Routledge in April 2021.
-My current work in this area is concerned with the value teachers attach to emotion in the literature classroom.
+Recent work in this area is concerned with the value teachers attach to emotion in the literature classroom.
+I have also recently published on grammar teaching and language awareness in the curriculum and maintain an unswerving commitment to the value of stylistics as the best conceptualisation of subject English at all levels.

 Christopher Walker: Stylistics and teacher identity